 The Jammu and Kashmir Right to Information Act 2004 gives the right to persons to obtain any document or information relating to the affairs of the state or public body.
-In addition to the provisions of the above Act, the JTFRP provides for voluntary disclosure of information and project documents on website for public consumption.
+In addition to the provisions of the above Act, the JTFRP provides for voluntary disclosure of information and project documents in English, Hindi, and Urdu on the Government and implementing agencies' websites for public consumption.